More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 However, as of 1950, the cultivation of hemp was legally prohibited in the United States.

-You’ll be surprised to know that there are numerous advantages to growing and using hemp throughout your lifetime, especially as it helps to reduce erosion and mudslides when produced.
+You’ll be surprised to know that there are numerous advantages to growing and using hemp including environmental advantages in cultivation, especially as it helps to reduce erosion and mudslides when produced.

-Another exciting feature is that hemp plants could reduce radioactivity found within soil, helping to produce healthier crops.
+Another exciting feature is that hemp plants can reduce radioactivity and heavy metals found within soil, helping to produce healthier crops.

 Because it is a plant that is very rarely affected by diseases and pests, it could be a far more excellent resource to use for paper and clothing, especially as it grows substantially faster than trees (four months to maturity versus 20 years).